horningteacheracct/dip-into-dev/views/markdown/part1_section2.md

 ### Front End - JavaScript

 * JavaScript is wonderful, but not always terribly concise.
 HTML and CSS and great for single one line examples of basic functionality, but that's not something JavaScript excels at.
-Stay tuned for more examples.

 ---